trustcrypto/python-onlykey/README.md

 A command for setting time on OnlyKey, time is needed for TOTP (Google Authenticator)

 #### getkeylabels
-Returns key labels for RSA keys 1-4 and ECC keys 1 -32
+Returns key labels for RSA keys 1-4 and ECC keys 1-16

 #### rng [type]
 Access OnlyKey TRNG to generate random numbers:
 - [type] must be one of the following:
   - hexbytes - Output hex encoded random bytes.
 Default 8 bytes; Maximum 255 bytes.
-Specify number of bytes to return with --count <number of bytes>.
+Specify number of bytes to return with --count <number of bytes> i.e. 'onlykey-cli rng hexbytes --count 32'
-  - raw - Output raw entropy endlessly.
   - feedkernel - Feed random bytes to /dev/random.

 ### OnlyKey Preferences Options